-1.1 These General Terms and Conditions (hereinafter “GTC”) of mr-verlag Dr. W. Fischer (hereinafter referred to as “Seller”), apply to all contracts for the delivery of goods which a consumer or entrepreneur (hereinafter “Customer”) concludes with the Seller with regard to the goods displayed by the Seller in his online shop.
-Herewith the inclusion of own conditions of the customer is contradicted, unless it is agreed otherwise.
+1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) of mr-verlag Dr. W. Fischer (hereinafter referred to as “Seller”), apply to all contracts for the delivery of goods, which a consumer or entrepreneur (hereinafter referred to as “Customer”) concludes with the Seller with regard to the goods presented by the Seller in his online store.
+The inclusion of the Customer’s own terms and conditions is hereby objected to, unless otherwise agreed.

 2) Conclusion of contract

-2.1 The product descriptions contained in the seller’s online shop do not represent binding offers on the part of the seller, but serve to submit a binding offer by the customer.
+2.1 The product descriptions contained in the Seller’s online store do not constitute binding offers on the part of the Seller, but serve for the submission of a binding offer by the Customer.

-2.2 The customer can submit the offer via the online order form integrated into the seller’s online shop.
-After placing the selected goods in the virtual shopping basket and completing the electronic ordering process, the customer submits a legally binding contractual offer with regard to the goods contained in the shopping basket by clicking the button completing the ordering process.
+2.2 The Customer may submit the offer via the online order form integrated into the Seller’s online store.
+In doing so, after placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contractual offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.
 Furthermore, the customer can also submit the offer to the seller by telephone, fax, e-mail, mail or online contact form.

 2.3 The Seller may accept the Customer’s offer within five days,

-– by sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), whereby the receipt of the order confirmation by the customer is decisive, or
+by sending the Customer a written order confirmation or an order confirmation in text form (fax or e-mail), in which case the receipt of the order confirmation by the Customer shall be decisive, or

-by delivering the ordered goods to the customer, whereby the receipt of the goods by the customer is decisive, or
+by delivering the ordered goods to the customer, in which case the receipt of the goods by the customer shall be decisive, or

-– by requesting payment from the customer after placing his order.
+by requesting payment from the customer after the customer has placed the order.

-If several of the aforementioned alternatives exist, the contract is concluded at the point in time at which one of the aforementioned alternatives occurs first.
-The period for acceptance of the offer begins on the day after the dispatch of the offer by the customer and ends with the expiry of the fifth day following the dispatch of the offer.
-If the Seller does not accept the Customer’s offer within the aforementioned period, this shall be deemed a rejection of the offer with the consequence that the Customer is no longer bound by his declaration of intent.
+If several of the aforementioned alternatives exist, the contract shall be concluded at the point in time at which one of the aforementioned alternatives occurs first.
+The period for acceptance of the offer begins on the day after the customer sends the offer and ends at the end of the fifth day following the sending of the offer.
+If the Seller does not accept the Customer’s offer within the aforementioned period, this shall be deemed to be a rejection of the offer with the consequence that the Customer shall no longer be bound by its declaration of intent.

-2.4 When submitting an offer via the seller’s online order form, the text of the contract is stored by the seller after the conclusion of the contract and transmitted to the customer in text form (e.g. e-mail, fax or letter) after sending the customer’s order.
-The seller shall not make the contract text accessible beyond this.
-If the customer has set up a user account in the seller’s online shop before sending his order, the order data will be archived on the seller’s website and can be retrieved by the customer free of charge via his password-protected user account by providing the corresponding login data.
+2.5 When submitting an offer via the Seller’s online order form, the text of the contract shall be stored by the Seller after the conclusion of the contract and transmitted to the Customer in text form (e.g. e-mail, fax or letter) after the Customer has sent his order.
+The Seller shall not make the text of the contract accessible beyond this.
+If the Customer has set up a user account in the Seller’s online store before sending his order, the order data shall be archived on the Seller’s website and can be accessed by the Customer free of charge via his password-protected user account by providing the relevant login data.

-2.5 Prior to binding submission of the order via the Seller’s online order form, the Customer may recognize possible input errors by carefully reading the information displayed on the screen.
-An effective technical means for better recognition of input errors may be the zoom function of the browser, with the help of which the display on the screen is enlarged.
-The customer can correct his entries during the electronic ordering process using the usual keyboard and mouse functions until he clicks on the button completing the ordering process.
+2.6 Before bindingly placing the order via the Seller’s online order form, the Customer can recognize possible input errors by carefully reading the information displayed on the screen.
+An effective technical means for better recognition of input errors can be the magnification function of the browser, with the help of which the display on the screen is enlarged.
+The customer can correct his entries during the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that concludes the ordering process.

-2.6 The German, English and Italian languages are available for the conclusion of the contract.
+2.7 The German and English languages are available for the conclusion of the contract.

-2.7 The order processing and establishment of contact take place as a rule by e-mail and automated order processing.
-The customer must ensure that the e-mail address provided by him for order processing is correct so that the e-mails sent by the seller can be received at this address.
-In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or third parties commissioned by the seller to process the order can be delivered.
+2.8 Order processing and contacting usually take place via e-mail and automated order processing.
+The customer must ensure that the e-mail address provided by him for order processing is correct, so that e-mails sent by the seller can be received at this address.
+In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or by third parties commissioned by the seller to process the order can be delivered.

-3.2 Further information on the right of revocation can be found in the seller’s revocation instructions.
+3.2 More detailed information on the right of withdrawal can be found in the Seller’s cancellation policy.

-3.3 The right of revocation does not apply to consumers who do not belong to a member state of the European Union at the time the contract is concluded and whose sole place of residence and delivery address are outside the European Union at the time the contract is concluded.
+3.3 The right of withdrawal does not apply to consumers who do not belong to a Member State of the European Union at the time of conclusion of the contract and whose sole place of residence and delivery address are outside the European Union at the time of conclusion of the contract.

 4) Prices and terms of payment

-4.2 For deliveries to countries outside the European Union, additional costs may be incurred in individual cases for which the seller is not responsible and which are to be borne by the customer.
+4.2 In the case of deliveries to countries outside the European Union, additional costs may be incurred in individual cases for which the Seller is not responsible and which are to be borne by the Customer.
 These include, for example, costs for the transfer of money by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
-Such costs may also be incurred in relation to the transfer of funds if the delivery is not made to a country outside the European Union but the customer makes the payment from a country outside the European Union.
+Such costs may also be incurred in relation to the transfer of funds if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

-4.3 The payment option(s) will be communicated to the customer in the seller’s online shop.
+4.3 The payment option(s) will be communicated to the Customer in the Seller’s online store.

-5.1 Unless otherwise agreed, goods shall be delivered by shipment to the delivery address specified by the customer.
+5.1 The delivery of goods shall be made by dispatch to the delivery address specified by the customer, unless otherwise agreed.

-5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-supply.
-This shall only apply in the event that the Seller is not responsible for the non-delivery and the Seller has concluded a concrete hedging transaction with the supplier with due care.
+5.4 The Seller reserves the right to withdraw from the contract in case of incorrect or improper self-delivery.
+This shall only apply in the event that the Seller is not responsible for the non-delivery and the Seller has concluded a specific covering transaction with the supplier with due diligence.
 The Seller shall make all reasonable efforts to procure the goods.
-In case of non-availability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.
+In case of non-availability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded without delay.